 Preventative Precautions

-The cost of a preventative maintenance agreement is relatively low, especially considering the energy saving it delivers.
+Preventative maintenance agreements are relatively low cost, especially considering the energy savings they deliver.
 When you schedule regular maintenance, your heating and cooling provider replaces parts to mitigate wear and tear on your systems.
-These improvements make it easier for your unit to operate because it uses less energy to maintain the current climate.
+These improvements expedite HVAC processes, using less energy to maintain the current climate.

 Energy Audits